AOSC-Dev/aoscc/2016/README.md

 Sponsors
 ------------

 We are glad to have the following sponsors for the conference.
-Without them, it won't go well.

 - [ShanghaiTech University](http://www.shanghaitech.edu.cn/eng/)
 - [Yunpian](https://www.yunpian.com)